 The concept of Artificial Intelligence has taken on a life of its own now that people outside of the IT world are starting to hear about it more and more.
 The overuse of Artificial Intelligence only gives people a fleeting understanding of the actual technology we are harnessing, as well as the associated risks and reward potential.

-Additionally, Machine Learning and Deep Learning are also buzzwords people throw around without a second though.
+Additionally, Machine Learning and Deep Learning are also buzzwords people throw around without a second thought.
 Despite being subsets of Artificial Intelligence, people often use Machine Learning, Deep Learning, and Artificial Intelligence interchangeably.

 What is Artificial Intelligence